cwi-swat/ada-air/README.md

 Last step is to compile the Java classes using maven with: `mvn compile`

-To ease the use of this new rascal module, I advice you to add the directory containing the Ada library into your PATH (windows)/LD_LIBRARY_PATH (linux).
+To ease the use of this new rascal module, I invit you to add the directory containing the Ada library into your PATH (windows)/LD_LIBRARY_PATH (linux).